MySocialApp/mysocialapp-java-client/README.md

 # mysocialapp-java-client

-Official Kotlin and Java client to interact with apps made with [MySocialApp](https://mysocialapp.io) (iOS and Android social app builder - SaaS).
+Official Kotlin and Java client to interact with apps made with [MySocialApp](https://mysocialapp.io) (iOS and Android network social app builder - SaaS).
-This lib can be used inside any Java app, Android included.
+This lib can be used inside any Java and Android apps.

 # Why using it?

-MySocialApp is a very innovative way to have a turnkey native social app for iOS and Android.
+MySocialApp is a very innovative way to have a turnkey native social network app for iOS and Android.
 Our API are open and ready to use for all your need.
 What features are available through RESTFul API?

 | Feature | Server side API | Java/Kotlin client API
 | ------- | ----------- | -------------------------- |